Financial-Times/g-chartframe/readme.md

 ## Installation

-If you use NPM, `npm install @financial-times/g-chartframe`(er... not yet!).
+If you use NPM, `npm install g-chartframe`.
 Otherwise, download the [latest release](https://github.com/ft-interactive/g-chartframe/releases/latest).

 ## Use